Same parsing tech Fortune 500 ATS systems use

 Why ATS compatibility matters for ux designers

-Product teams screen for specific research methods alongside tools.
-Usability testing, user interviews, A/B testing, and journey mapping must each be named explicitly to contribute to your match score.
+Product teams screen for specific research methods.
+Each must be named to contribute to your match score.

 FAQs